byarbrough/ece382_lab03/README.md

 ###A Functionality
 I thought I would include a video just for fun, but unfortunately, GitHub doesn't support files that large.
 You can still [download it](https://github.com/byarbrough/ece382_lab03/blob/master/demo.mp4?raw=true); I think it is worth watching.

+###Documentation
+C2C Jaasper Arnenberg told me to look at the setAdress table for the first table in the lab.
+C2C Ian Goodbody helped a little with understanding the logic analyzer.